 Most of the members of the physics faculty are funded by external agencies such as the National Science Foundation, the Department of Energy, the National Institutes of Health, etc. It is sometimes possible to work with a faculty advisor and generate specific resources to support student research.
 One example is the Research Experiences for Undergraduates (REU) program sponsored by NSF.

-We support undergraduate research within the department through several fellowships including the Lawrence fellowship, the Physics Alumni fellowship, Departmental coop fellowships, and the Edward and Ruth Altshuler Scholarship.
+We support undergraduate research within the department through several fellowships including the Lawrence fellowship, the Physics Alumni fellowship, and the Departmental coop fellowships.
 For more information go to our Fellowships and Awards page.

 There may also be additional departmental funds available to help faculty “cost-share” undergraduates working in their laboratories.
 More programs to help support undergraduate research in the physics department are under development.